Skip to content

 Alternative and complementary treatment

-• herbal food supplements (black cohosh, sage, red clover, maca, etc.);
+• herbal supplements (black cohosh, sage, red clover, maca...);

-• phytoestrogens, in conjunction with medical monitoring;
+• phytoestrogens, with medical supervision;

 • targeted micronutrition;